apache/maven-site/content/markdown/repositories/artifacts.md

 Note: The *extension artifact coordinate* and a *Maven build extension* are two completely different things that unfortunately share the name "extension".
-A [Maven build extension](https://maven.apache.org/guides/mini/guide-using-extensions.html) is typically a JAR file that is added to the project class loader's classpath.
+A [Maven build extension](https://maven.apache.org/guides/mini/guide-using-extensions.html) is a JAR archive that is added to the project class loader's classpath.
 It is referenced by an `extension` element in pom.xml.
-An extension coordinate is usually the filename extension of an artifact's jar file such as jar, zip, or txt.
+An extension coordinate is usually the filename extension of an artifact's JAR file such as jar, zip, or txt.
-This is often a default value, but can be changed by the `type` child of a `dependency` element.
+This extension is usually set by default, but can be changed by the `type` child of a `dependency` element.

 Finally, in the case of "dependencies", this is how artifact coordinates are calculated